Banstead War Memorial.

 Khartoum clasp awared with the Khedive's Sudan medalThe engagement was a clear demonstration of the superiority of a highly disciplined European led army equipped with modern rifles and artillery over tribesmen with older weapons, and marked the success of British efforts to re-conquer the Sudan.
 For this battle the bar for Khartoum was awarded

-By the end of September, Achie Buckle was gazetted captain, and went on to Aden as instructor of Gunnery.
+By the end of September, Archie Buckle was gazetted captain, and went on to Aden as instructor of Gunnery.
 He served all through the South African war, was twice mentioned in dispatches, receiving the Queen's medals with three clasps and the King's medal with two clasps.

 In 1903 he went to India as Captain of a Royal Field Artillery battery, and the following year he returned to England where he graduated at the end of 1905 having become a major in 1904.